iclare/iclare.github.io/content/blog/webassembly/index.md

 description: "Run native code in the browser."
 ---

-Intro to Web Assembly

-Run native code in the browser.

-# WebAssembly

 WebAssembly is a low level language that runs with near-native performance.
 It is not intended to be written by hand, and so provides a compilation target for languages like C/C++ and Rust.